 Annual changes are based on relatively small numbers, so may not be statistically significant.
 It is conventional to pool rates over a five-year period, and develop rolling averages to account for yearly fluctuations.

-- The overall figures for males and females in 2017 were 522 and 158 respectively.
-Based on old coding rules the overall figures were 511 and 153 respectively
+- The overall figures for males and females in 2018 were 581 and 203 respectively

-- In 2017, the suicide rate for males was more than three times that for females
+- In 2018, the suicide rate for males was three times that for females

 - Scotland appears to have had a higher suicide rate than other UK countries since the early 1990s, though this comparison is affected by different data recording practices across the UK